-As a friar you will have an opportunity to meet your community’s needs.
-This might mean running a soup kitchen, teaching at a school, striving for justice as a lawyer, serving as a parish priest and more.
+As a member of the Franciscan Friars Conventual, you will have an opportunity to meet your community’s needs.
+This might involve running a soup kitchen, teaching at a school, advocating for justice as a lawyer, or serving as a parish priest, all of which reflect the spirit of St. Francis of Assisi and the diverse Franciscan vocations available.

-Francis had no desire to follow in his father’s footsteps and become a merchant.
-Having one day taken on the job of selling his father's cloths in an Assisi market square, he gave them to a beggar free of charge.
-The beggar appreciated this act of charity.
+Francis had no desire to follow in his father’s footsteps and become a merchant, much like the Conventual Franciscans who dedicated their lives to service rather than trade.
+One day, while selling his father's cloths in an Assisi market square, he chose to give them to a beggar free of charge, embodying the spirit of St. Francis of Assisi.
+The beggar appreciated this act of charity, reflecting the core values of Franciscan vocations and the compassion of the Franciscan Friars Conventual.

 Deciding that he would become a knight, which would have been a step upwards in social mobility, Francis joined a military excursion from Assisi that attacked the nearby city of Perugia.
-The excursion failed and Francis spent one year in a Perugian prison.
-He quickly realized that he was not meant to be a knight.
+The excursion failed, and Francis spent one year in a Perugian prison.
+During this time, he came to realize that he was not meant to be a knight, but rather, he felt a calling towards a different path that would eventually lead him to explore Franciscan vocations.
+His transformation would later inspire the Conventual Franciscans and the Franciscan Friars Conventual, all deeply connected to the legacy of St. Francis of Assisi.

-Some time after Francis returned to Assisi, he took a walk just beyond the town gates to the rundown and abandoned San Damiano Chapel.
+Some time after St. Francis of Assisi returned to Assisi, he took a walk just beyond the town gates to the rundown and abandoned San Damiano Chapel.
 He was alone with God's creation around him - the fertile Umbrian Valley down below and the imposing Monte Subasio up above.
 Inside the chapel, Francis knelt and prayed quietly.
 At one moment, Christ on the crucifix above the altar said the following to Francis: "Go and repair my house which, as you see, is falling into ruin."

 Friar Reto Davatz is the Franciscan Conventual vocation director for Canada.
 He will glaldy answer your questions on vocations and tell you more stories about St. Francis of Assisi .